Working with risks

 Impact

-The detailed risk page opens.
+The detailed risk page is displayed.

 Result The workflow status changes to Assessment.

-Result The risk score is calculated and displayed in the Inherent Risk Score field.
+The risk score is calculated and displayed in the Inherent Risk Score field.

 Note